GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 * an open-source portfolio project.

 The platform must remain ambitious, but each step must be understandable, testable and connected to a real scientific concept.

+## 15. Current Project State

+AstroPhenomena Explorer is currently in a **conceptual consolidation and prototype audit phase**.

+The project is not starting from zero.
+Some experimental code, visualizations and Streamlit modules may already exist.

+However, existing code should not automatically be considered final architecture.

+The current objective is to:

+* clarify the long-term vision;
+* define the scientific and pedagogical foundations;
+* audit existing prototypes;
+* decide which parts are worth keeping;
+* separate experimental work from stable platform components;
+* prepare the transition from exploratory prototypes to a coherent architecture.

+The project should not freeze existing prototypes prematurely, but it should also avoid ignoring useful work that has already been done.

+---

+## 16. Source of Truth

+The GitHub repository is the official project source of truth.

+The official project state is defined by:

+* `STATE.md`;
+* the documents inside `docs/`;
+* the decision records inside `decisions/`;
+* the current roadmap.

+AI conversations are not the source of truth.

+AI outputs become part of the project only when they are synthesized, validated and written into the official repository.

+---

+## 17. STATE.md Rule

+A `STATE.md` file must summarize the current state of the project.

+It should contain:

+* current project phase;
+* active module or topic;
+* last 3 to 5 validated decisions;
+* current open questions;
+* what is stable;
+* what is experimental;
+* next intended step.

+At the beginning of an important AI session, the relevant AI should read `STATE.md`.

+At the end of an important AI session, if a meaningful decision has been made, `STATE.md` should be updated.

+This prevents different AI tools from working with outdated or contradictory assumptions.

+---

+## 18. Decision Log Protocol

+Important decisions must be recorded in `decisions/decision_log.md`.

+A decision should be logged when it changes:

+* the scientific scope;
+* the software architecture;
+* the module structure;
+* the UX direction;
+* the data sources;
+* the validation method;
+* the roadmap.

+Each decision entry should include:

+* date;
+* decision title;
+* context;
+* options considered;
+* chosen option;
+* reason;
+* consequences;
+* status.

+The goal is not to document everything.

+The goal is to prevent the same strategic debates from restarting indefinitely.

+---

+## 19. Work Tiering: Sketch, Experimental, Stable

+AstroPhenomena Explorer allows exploratory work, but it must be clearly classified.

+### Sketch

+A sketch is a quick idea, diagram, notebook, mockup or small test.

+It is allowed to be rough, incomplete and disposable.

+Purpose: explore a question quickly.

+### Experimental

+An experimental component is a prototype that works but is not yet part of the stable platform.

+It can be used for learning, visual exploration or technical validation.

+Purpose: test whether an idea is worth integrating.

+### Stable

+A stable component is part of the official project architecture.

+It must be documented, connected to the project philosophy, scientifically justified and maintainable.

+Purpose: become a reliable foundation for future modules.

+No experimental component should be treated as stable until it has been reviewed.

+---

+## 20. Spike Allowance

+The project follows the principle “design before building”, but this does not forbid exploratory code.

+Short exploratory coding sessions, called spikes, are allowed when they answer a concrete design or scientific question.

+A spike is acceptable if it is used to answer questions such as:

+* Is this visualization understandable?
+* Can this astronomical calculation be implemented with the chosen tools?
+* What data format is needed?
+* Is this interaction useful for learning?
+* Is the concept easier to understand through simulation?

+A spike should remain in `prototypes/`, `notebooks/` or another experimental area until reviewed.

+A spike must not silently become production architecture.

+---

+## 21. Design-to-Code Definition of Done

+A feature is ready to move from concept to implementation only when the following conditions are met:

+1. The scientific concept is clearly defined.
+2. The DU ECU course connection is identified.
+3. The user question is explicit.
+4. The required input and output data are known.
+5. The expected level of precision is defined.
+6. The UX intention is described.
+7. The feature belongs to an existing module or a justified new module.
+8. The implementation tier is chosen: sketch, experimental or stable.
+9. The main risks are identified.
+10. The decision is logged if it changes the project direction.

+This rule prevents both premature coding and endless design.

+---

+## 22. UX & Visual Philosophy

+The platform’s design must match its scientific rigor.

+The interface is not a decorative skin.

+It is a pedagogical instrument.

+AstroPhenomena Explorer should not simply display astronomical data.
+It should help users understand why the data has meaning.

+Three rules guide the UX:

+### 1. Zero Magic Pixel Rule

+Every visual element must correspond to a physical reality, a mathematical boundary, a scientific state or a pedagogical purpose.

+If a line, color, dot, glow, opacity or animation does not help comprehension, it should be removed or redesigned.

+### 2. Progressive Disclosure of Complexity

+The interface must not overwhelm users with raw numbers immediately.

+It should reveal complexity progressively:

+1. show the visible phenomenon;
+2. show the main observable quantity;
+3. explain the underlying coordinate or physical concept;
+4. reveal mathematical details only when useful.

+For example, the user should first see an object moving in the local sky, then understand altitude and azimuth, and only later inspect the coordinate transformation.

+### 3. Sandbox Interaction Model

+Learning happens through manipulation.

+Whenever possible, astronomical concepts should be made explorable through interaction:

+* time sliders;
+* location changes;
+* draggable sky views;
+* toggled coordinate systems;
+* synchronized visualizations;
+* before/after comparisons.

+Changing a variable should produce an immediate visual or numerical consequence.

+---

+## 23. UX Challenge Protocol

+Before validating an interface, visualization or dashboard, the team must ask:

+* Does this interface help the user understand an astronomical concept?
+* Is the visual hierarchy clear?
+* Are too many numbers displayed at the same time?
+* Can a new user understand the purpose of the screen in less than 30 seconds?
+* Does the interface avoid looking like a generic science-fiction cockpit?
+* Is every visual element scientifically or pedagogically justified?
+* Is the user guided from observation to explanation?
+* Does the interface support both beginner understanding and deeper expert exploration?

+A beautiful interface is not enough.

+The interface must make the sky more understandable.